quabug/EntitiesBT/README.md

 - Also compatible with Unity GameObjects without any entity.

 ## Disadvantages
-- Incompatible with burst (Won't support this in the foreseen future)
+- Incompatible with burst (Won't support this in the foreseen future, see FAQ below)
 - No runtime debug window to show the states of nodes (TBD)
 - Lack of composite nodes, like RandomSelector, PrioritySelector, etc. (TBD)
 - Lack of action nodes.
 (Will add some actions as extension if I personally need them)